cabforum/netsec/docs/NSR.md

 ### 4. Vulnerability Management

-The CA MUST minimally implement the policies and procedures in this Section for identifying, evaluating, and resolving security vulnerabilities.
+The CA MUST implement the policies and procedures in this Section for identifying, evaluating, and resolving security vulnerabilities.

 These policies and procedures MUST apply to all Certificate Systems.